-- Specific rank is only accessible by the Principal and Counselors - If exact ranking is REQUIRED, the Counseling Department or Principal can provide " of ranking" directly to an institution of higher education or scholarship committee upon specific and verified request. - 3.
-Most courses will have a letter grade assigned and be a single contributor to the GPA calculation, including eighth-grade advanced math taken at the high school (includes Algebra I Part II and/or Geometry) and courses taken outside of CCHS (e.g., a college or online course) which must have prior administrative approval (see counselors for the approval form).
-Those courses designated as "Pass" or "Fail" will not contribute to the GPA calculation.
+• If exact ranking is REQUIRED, the Counseling Department or Principal can provide "\ of \ ranking" directly to an institution of higher education or scholarship committee upon specific and verified request.

+3. Most courses will have a letter grade assigned and be a single contributor to the GPA calculation, including eighth-grade advanced math taken at the high school (includes Algebra I Part II and/or Geometry) and courses taken outside of CCHS (e.g., a college or online course) which must have